Study Suggests Old Cars Lack Safety Features Needed for Inexperienced Teen Drivers

 Financially, it might be tough to consider buying a new car for a teen driver while parents drive a car that was new when their teens were in diapers.
 The IIHS put together a list of used cars with price tags that may be easier to swallow.
 The price range varies from a $4,000 2005 Saab 9-3 to a $19,900 2011 Buick Enclave.

 Small cars tend to be cheaper, but don't offer the same crash protection as a larger car so the IIHS left all small and mini cars off the list.
 IIHS data also found that teen drivers are less likely to crash a heavier car in the first place.

 Parents should also steer their kids away from cars with high horsepower, regardless of the safety features.
 Powerful engines can prove too tempting for an inexperienced driver.

 The IIHS puts ESC as a must-have safety feature because it helps the driver maintain control on curves and slippery roads.
 The feature can reduce injury risk comparable to safety belts.
-Check out a video of how it works here.

 Parents should find a car that has the best safety ratings possible.
 For the IIHS, this means at least good ratings in the moderate overlap front test and acceptable ratings in the side crash test.
 It should also get at least four or five stars from the National Highway Traffic Safety Administration (NHTSA).